Kittim: Hebrew Bible

-Kittim (Hebrew: כִּתִּים, alternately transliterated as Chittim or Cethim) in the genealogy of Genesis 10 in the Hebrew Bible, is the son of Javan, the grandson of Japheth, and Noah's great-grandson.
+Kittim (Hebrew: כִּתִּים, alternately transliterated as Chittim or Cethim) in the genealogy of Genesis 10 in the Hebrew Bible, is the son of Javan, Genesis 10:4, the grandson of Japheth, and Noah's great-grandson.

 Account in Yosippon

 The mediaeval rabbinic compilation Yosippon contains a detailed account of the Kittim.
 As the peoples spread out, it says, the Kittim camped in Campania and built a city called "Posomanga", while descendants of Tubal camped in neighboring Tuscany and built "Sabino", with the Tiber river as their frontier.
 However, they soon went to war following the rape of the Sabines by the Kittim, who are correlated to the Romans.
 This war was ended when the Kittim showed the descendants of Tubal their mutual progeny.
 They then built cities called Porto, Albano, and Aresah.
 Later, their territory is occupied by Agnias, King of Carthage, but the Kittim end up appointing Zepho, son of Eliphaz and grandson of Esau, as their king, with the title Janus Saturnus.
 The first king of Rome, Romulus, is made in this account to be a distant successor of this line.
 A shorter, more garbled version of this story is also found in the later Sefer haYashar.